Español English

 Care of the succulent plant Agave macroacantha or Black-spined agave

 The Agave genus, a subfamily of the Agavoideae, comprises some 300 species of succulent plants native to Mexico, Central America and the Southwest of the USA.
-Some species are: Agave macroacantha, Agave filifera, Agave bracteosa, Agave guadalajaranaAgave attenuata, Agave americana, Agave stricta, Agave potatorum, Agave victoria-reginae, Agave striata, Agave ferox, Agave sisalana, Agave ferdinandi-regis, Agave shawii, Agave parrasana, Agave parryi, Agave angustifolia, Agave impressaAgave vilmorinianaAgave univittataAgave lechuguillaAgave datylio.
+Some species are: Agave macroacantha, Agave filifera, Agave bracteosa, Agave guadalajaranaAgave attenuata, Agave americana, Agave stricta, Agave potatorum, Agave victoria-reginae, Agave striata, Agave deserti, Agave chiapensis, Agave ferox, Agave sisalana, Agave ferdinandi-regis, Agave shawii, Agave parrasana, Agave parryi, Agave angustifolia, Agave impressaAgave vilmorinianaAgave univittataAgave lechuguillaAgave datylio.

 Common names: Black-spined agave, Large-thorned agave.
 This species is native to South of Mexico.